Seattle sports travel guide

 * * *

-But if sports is your reason for traveling — and if you’re visiting our humble site, then it most likely is — there are far worse places than Seattle to visit.
+But if sports is your motivation for travel — and if you’re reading this humble guide, then it most likely is — there are far worse places than Seattle to visit.

-Click placemark in index to find on map | View Seattle city guide in a larger map
+Click placemark in index to find on map | View Seattle sports travel guide in a larger map

-The landscape: Where to watch sports in Seattle
+Where to watch sports in Seattle

-Seattle is home to three teams in the “major” professional sports leagues, with a fourth on its way.
+Seattle is home to four professional sports teams, with a fifth on its way.
 In December 2018, the NHL granted Seattle an expansion franchise that will begin play in the fall of 2021.

 There’s still a hole in the heart of the Seattle sports scene, though.
 The SuperSonics left KeyArena for Oklahoma City in 2008, and failed efforts to lure another team to town in its place have only toyed with the psyches of jilted Sonics fans.

 Largely, though, pro sports in Seattle is centered around the SoDo (shorthand for “South of Downtown”) area, with two stadiums across the street from each other.
-The former home of the Mariners and Seahawks, the Kingdome, stood where CenturyLink Field is now; the Seahawks played two seasons at the University of Washington’s Husky Stadium while their current home was being constructed.
+The former home of the Mariners and Seahawks, the Kingdome, stood where Lumen Field is now; the Seahawks played two seasons at the University of Washington’s Husky Stadium while their current home was being constructed.

 • Alaska Airlines Arena at Hec Edmundson Pavilion: Home of University of Washington basketball.
 Located at 3870 Montlake Blvd.
 NE.